userver-framework/userver/scripts/docs/en/userver/tutorial/redis_service.md

 ```

+### Unit tests
+@ref scripts/docs/en/userver/testing.md "Unit tests" for the service could be
+implemented with one of UTEST macros in the following way:

+@snippet samples/redis_service/unittests/redis_test.cpp  Unit test

 ### Functional testing
 @ref scripts/docs/en/userver/functional_testing.md "Functional tests" for the service could be
 implemented using the testsuite.
 To do that you have to: